RESOStandards/transport/web-api-add-edit.md

 Note how the `target` field in the `details` array references the `ListPrice` in the Property Resource.
 It's important that providers follow this format in their error responses.
 Each item will be validated against the server metadata in order to make sure the item exists.

-When the error is with an item in a collection, for example the second media object in a nested payload, it would be referenced by `Media[1].Category`.
+When the error is with an item in a collection, for example the second media object in a nested payload, it would be referenced by `Media[1].Category` (assuming the error was with the Category field).
+The RESO Data Dictionary defines standard relationships so that [Property has a collection of Media items](https://ddwiki.reso.org/display/DDW17/Media+Field) associated with it.

-The `message` MUST be provided, and SHOULD contain a user-friendly response that could be displayed in an application.
+The `message` MUST be provided and SHOULD contain a user-friendly response that could be displayed in an application.

-Certification will verify that there is a non-empty message, but will not validate the content.
+RESO Certification will verify that there is a non-null, non-empty message, but will not validate the content.

 ## Update Action
 This section shows requests and responses for updating records.

 ### Update Action Succeeds
-There are two possible requests and responses when updating data depending on whether returning the representation is supported and requested.
+There are two possible request and response formats when updating data, depending on whether returning the representation is supported on a given system.

 #### Update Action with `return=representation`
 A client can request that the current representation of a record be returned upon update.

-This is done with a header value of `Prefer: return=representation`.
+This is done with a request header value of `Prefer: return=representation`.

 **REQUEST**